warint/EpiBibR/README.md

 <img src="man/figures/shiny.png" />

-For people less comfortable with R and to allow more people to have access to it, we have also developed a Shiny application.Through the same logic present in our package, researchers can retrieve data from our epidemiology-based bibliography.
+For people less comfortable with R and to allow more people to have access to our package, we have also developed a Shiny application.Through the same logic present in our package, researchers can retrieve data from our epidemiology-based bibliography.

 EpiBibR EploR is available [\[here\]](https://warin.ca/shiny/epibibr/)